PancioCiancio/AdroEngine/Src/Graphics/Graphics.md

 - [ ] Check hardware memory buffer limitation
 - [ ] Consider to group vertex properties into a single memory buffer.

+### Vertex, Index Buffers

+- Keep it mapped after creation (no need to unmap)
+- Duplicate/separate regions (per frame in flight) is only required if you update the buffers in between frames.